Volunteer at St. Paul's

 We host a food drive periodically that benefits the LAWTON FOOD BANK.
 We also occasionally go as a group to serve at the food bank to help in any way necessary.

-Hungry Hearts is a new program in the Lawton Community to provide food for hungry hearts.
+Hungry Hearts is a program in the Lawton Community to provide food for the hungry.
 You can learn more about them, sign up to volunteer, or donate at HUNGRY HEARTS FEEDING MINISTRY.

 In addition to working with community organizations as a community of faith, may people of St. Paul’s work in community organizations and agencies on their own to serve in the community.
 When we volunteer and serve, we do so as a response to God’s grace in our lives.
 Here are the many ways the people of St. Paul’s serves beyond the church: